Class community building is important throughout the whole school year, but it is arguably most important at the very start of it.

 - When kids tell you something about their life outside of school, remember to ask about it again later (“How was your soccer game?”)

 Things like this seem natural to most teachers.
 But it’s easy to forget how great of an impact these seemingly small interactions can have.
-Being intentional about making these sorts of connections with every individual student, especially at the beginning of the year, can make all the difference.
+Being intentional about making these sorts of connections with every individual student, especially at the beginning of the year, can make all the difference for your class community.

 A read aloud is always a powerful way to communicate messages to kids, so choosing meaningful books during back to school time can have a lasting effect.